Hugh Grosvenor, 2nd Duke of Westminster: Political ideology

 In her book The Light of Common Day, Lady Diana Cooper reminisced back to 1 September 1939.
 She and her husband, the prominent Conservative Duff Cooper, were lunching at London's Savoy Grill with the Duke of Westminster.
 She recalled:

 When he [the Duke of Westminster] added that Hitler knew after all that we were his best friends, he set off the powder-magazine.
 "I hope", Duff spat, "that by tomorrow he will know that we are his most implacable and remorseless enemies".
 Next day "Bendor", telephoning to a friend, said that if there was a war it would be entirely due to the Jews and Duff Cooper.

-In September 1939, after Britain declared war on the Nazi Germany on 3 September 1939 following the German invasion of Poland on 1 September 1939, Westminster hosted two meetings at his house with various pro-Nazi peers and MPs.
+Britain declared war on Nazi Germany on 3 September 1939, two days after the German invasion of Poland.
+Later that month, Westminster hosted two meetings at his house with various pro-Nazi peers and MPs.
 In this meeting, they discussed a way to make a negotiated peace with Germany.
 The Foreign Secretary, Lord Halifax, heard reports that the meetings at Westminster's house were "of a very defeatist character".

 The Duke, known for his pro-German sympathies, was reportedly instrumental in influencing his former mistress, Coco Chanel, to use her association with Winston Churchill to attempt to broker a bilateral peace agreement between Britain and Germany.
 In late 1943 or early 1944, Chanel and her lover, German spy Hans Günther von Dincklage, undertook such an assignment.
 Codenamed "Operation Modellhut", it was an attempt involving the British embassy in Madrid and Chanel to influence Churchill, and thereby persuade the British government to negotiate a separate peace with Germany.
 This mission as planned ultimately met with failure, as Churchill had no interest.